AnggaR96s/Reforestation/README.md

-## Why don't eggs tell jokes?
-They'd crack each other up
+## If at first you don't succeed, sky diving is not for you!